Swede pleads not guilty in U.S. over 'BlackShades' malicious software

-NEW YORK (Reuters) - A Swedish man who U.S. authorities say helped create malicious software used to infect half a million computers pleaded not guilty in New York on Thursday to computer hacking charges.
+NEW YORK, May 29 (Reuters) - A Swedish man who U.S. authorities say helped create malicious software used to infect half a million computers pleaded not guilty in New York on Thursday to computer hacking charges.

 Alex Yucel, 24, owned and operated an organization called BlackShades, which sold software that allowed hackers to control other people’s computers remotely, recording keystrokes, stealing passwords and gaining access to personal files, according to federal authorities.